Christmas comes and then it’s gone,

 I’d tell them they should care for folk,

 And those who need a helping hand.

 They help the rich who hate to share.

 They should think of our earth as mother.

 This is our home we have no other.

 Let’s hope that things don’t stay the same.

 For good earth, clean water and mankind.

 Editor’s Notes: It became now a tradition that Elizabeth Milner writes us a poem each year.
 Elizabeth Hearn Milner grew up in Aurora from 1945 to 1965.
 She is a historian, a lecturer, a writer, and a painter.
 She has degrees from several universities and has taught for over 30 years.
-She wrote several books including Aurora 1945-1965, An Ontario Town at a Time of Great Change and her latest Aurora Memories and More available from Aurora Historical Society (Hillary House) and at the Caruso and Co. both located at Yonge Street in Aurora ON.
+She wrote several books including Aurora 1945-1965, An Ontario Town at a Time of Great Change and her latest Aurora Memories and More available from Aurora Historical Society (Hillary House Historic Site) and at the Caruso and Co. both located at Yonge Street in Aurora ON.